jyahdi-byte/numkit/README.md

 * A second PDE family, hyperbolic advection, built the same way as the first: derived from first principles, implemented, validated against an exact solution, and wired into CI — not just "it runs."
+* A third PDE family, parabolic diffusion, with its stability limit derived from a von Neumann (Fourier-mode) analysis rather than assumed, and a measured convergence order (ratios of 4.01, 4.00, 4.00 against a theoretical 4.0) — the same rigor as the elliptic study, now on a time-marching scheme.
-* Every core numerical claim has a real assertion behind it, not a printed number someone has to eyeball: conservation checked to `1e-9`, the advection solver checked against its exact solution to `1e-9`, the CUDA kernels checked against the CPU solver to `1e-9`.
+* Every core numerical claim has a real assertion behind it, not a printed number someone has to eyeball: conservation checked to `1e-9` on both time-marching solvers, the advection solver checked against its exact solution to `1e-9`, the diffusion solver checked against its exact solution to `2e-4`, the CUDA kernels checked against the CPU solver to `1e-9`.

 ## Steady-state solvers (elliptic)